Mohanaprasath055/Perfect_Perfume/README.md

 <h1>PERFECT PERFUME</h1>
 <h4>A scalable e-commerce platform for direct perfume sales, focusing on backend system integration and user interface optimization.
-Also, implemented a dynamic cart system to enhance the shopping experience, ensuring smooth transactions and user interactions. </h4>
+Also, implemented a dynamic cart system to enhance the shopping experience, ensuring smooth transactions and user interactions with order confirmation mail system. </h4>
 <hr>
 <h2>Technologies Used</h2>
 <h3>Frontend:</h3>